Early Modern History (M.Phil. / P.Grad.Dip.)

 The M.Phil. in Early Modern History introduces graduates in History, the Humanities and the Social Sciences disciplines to research in the political, social, cultural and religious history of Ireland, Britain and continental Europe across the Early Modern period.
 This one-year programme is designed to familiarise students with a wide range of issues in, and approaches to, Early Modern History while also providing students with a rigorous training in research methods and relevant skills.

-The programme is built around Trinity College Library's unparalleled research resources for the period from the Reformation to the French Revolution and reflects the full range of exciting new research currently being undertaken in Early Modern history within the Department of History.
+The programme is built around Trinity College Library's unparalleled research resources for the period from the Reformation to the French Revolution and reflects the full range of exciting world-leading new research currently being undertaken in Early Modern history within the Department of History.
 The course may also serve as an introduction to graduate study for students intending to pursue doctoral studies in Early Modern History.

 Is This Course For Me?

 This course is aimed at students interested in developing a deep knowledge into a period of history that had a significant impact on our current world.
 It can help to understand the origins of modern concepts such as democracy and globalisation and explain how different countries and societies have evolved overtime.
-Early Modern History is an incredibly interesting and complex period of history, as it covers a wide range of topics, from the political, social, and cultural events of the time to the important technological advances and scientific discoveries
+Early Modern History is an incredibly interesting and complex period of history, as it covers a wide range of topics, from the political, social, and cultural events of the time to the important technological advances and scientific discoveries.

 Career Opportunities

 The M.Phil. helps prepare graduates for a wide variety of careers including in the museum and heritage sectors, libraries and archives, publishing, public policy and administration, teaching, media.
-It also provides invaluable training in research for those planning to pursue a doctorate and/or career in research
+It also provides invaluable training in research for those planning to pursue a doctorate and/or career in research.

 Course Structure